 After viewing, I tried not to judge the character of Turner as presented in the film.
 Though I believe he was wrong to kill the slave owners, their families, and others, and in doing so went against the teaching and life example of Christ, I cannot say that I would not resort to similar violence were I in the same circumstance.
-After exposure to such horror and indignity, anger and a desire for vengeance can take over even the strongest resolve to resist resorting to violence and retaliation.
+After exposure to such horror and indignity, and anger, a desire for vengeance can take over even the strongest resolve to resist violence and retaliation.
 Yet, the killings of the slave owners and others, even as they oppressed and enslaved fellow children of God, saddened Christ as did the enslavement and inhumane treatment of other humans by those same slave owners.

 In his Sermon on the Mount, Jesus taught followers to resist the natural human urge to seek revenge or strike out against even one’s enemies or oppressors.
 Not only is such human instinct contrary to the way of the Kingdom of God, but it also destroys the one seeking revenge.
 Forgiveness is not only, or even primarily, for the perpetrator of an offense, it is the first and foremost instrument of healing for the victim.